miso-lims/miso-lims/docs/user_manual/type_data.md

 MISO administrators can add, edit, and delete tissue origins using the standard interface.
 A tissue origin can only be deleted if the option has not been used by any existing samples.

 {% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Tissue Piece Types" %}

+Note: This item only applies if your site uses [detailed sample mode](site_configuration.html#detailed_sample_mode).

+For tissue processing, slides can be made and then used for various other preparations (e.g., LCM).
+A tissue piece is a sample class that consumes slides to produce some new thing.
+The tissue piece type is the type of these new things.
+By default, _LCM Tube_ is created for laser-captured microdissection, but curls, macrodissections, and extracted nuceli are other procedures in this category.

+MISO administrators can add, edit, and delete tissue piece types using the standard interface.
+A tissue piece type can only be deleted if the option has not been used by any existing samples.

+{% include userman-toplink.md %}